 "In this case, somebody chose to drive like she was driving," he said.
 "Her decision unfortunately caused a lot of problems that night."

-A hit-and-run collision Liston was involved with before the fatal collision caused about $1,500 in damage to a vehicle in Geneva.
+A hit-and-run crash Liston was involved with before the fatal crash caused about $1,500 in damage to a vehicle in Geneva.
 Cmdr.
 Julie Nash with the Geneva Police Department said that accident happened in the 1300 block of West State Street, which is near Kaneville Road.
 Liston was driving west and went into the eastbound lane, hitting a moving car.
-She left the scene, police said, and there were no injuries.
+She left the scene, and there were no apparent injuries.

 • Shaw Media reporter Ashley Rhodebeck contributed to this report.